FrankMarkwort/poseidon2/readme.md

 /** \
 @author Frank Markwort\
-@version 0.1.0\
+@version 0.9.1\
 @email frank.markwort@gmail.com\
 */\
-The wind data is stored every minute for a maximum of 60 minutes.\
+The wind data is stored every minute for maximum 60 minutes.\
 After that, the average, min, max values ​​are stored in the hourly table.\
 The ship's position is stored in the position table every hour when the ship is moving.\
 ***The decoder works on 32 bit and 64 bit systems***\
 \
 The deamon assembles the data packets and saves them ready for decoding in the memcached server.
 The key is the pgn.\
-Data format from usb device\
+Data format from usb device
 ```
 root@raspberrypi:/etc/apache2/sites-enabled# cat /dev/ttyACM0